Topological modifications in half-edge meshes

 Split vertex (“cell division”)

-Next, let’s create the opposite operation - splitting a vertex into two.
-To do so, we need to specify two half-edges, the “splitting axis”, which meet at a common vertex.
-Like before, we also need a map of how hold and new mesh elements are related.
-We append the newly created mesh elements at the end of the different arrays.
+The opposite of edge collapse: splitting a vertex into two.
+We specify two half-edges (the “splitting axis”) that originate at a common vertex.
+Like before, we need a MeshReindexMap tracking how old and new mesh elements are related.
+New elements are appended at the end of the arrays.

 source